hazzelnut/whoishiring/README.md

 Site is currently live: [whoishiring-app.fly.dev](https://whoishiring-app.fly.dev) and very much work in-progress.

+## August 22, 2023

+Styling the search bar, the filters, and making the site responsive 😎

 ## August 19, 2023

 Time to style the list of filters so they look extra nice 💅.